Property-Preserving Hashing for $\ell_1$-Distance Predicates: Applications to Countering Adversarial Input Attacks: PPH Construction and Security Analysis

 \subsection{Information Leakage and Inverting the Hash Function}

 \descr{What Does the $\mathsf{eval}_h$ Function Reveal?} From Theorem~\ref{the:eea}, the EEA returns two polynomials $\alpha(z)$ and $\beta(z)$.
-Although not explicitly stated these polynomials could be exactly the polynomials $\sigma_{\vtr{y} \dotdiv \vtr{x}}$ and $\sigma_{\vtr{x} \dotdiv \vtr{y}}$.
+Although not explicitly stated, these polynomials could be exactly the polynomials $\sigma_{\vtr{y} \dotdiv \vtr{x}}$ and $\sigma_{\vtr{x} \dotdiv \vtr{y}}$.
 We can then factor these polynomials using a variety of efficient polynomial factorization algorithms~\cite{shoup-nt-book}.
 From these factorized polynomials and knowing $\vtr{x}$ or $\vtr{y}$ one can recover the other, given that the vector $\vtr{a}$ is public information.
 This is obviously not surprising as this method was initially proposed to correct errors~\cite{tallinil1codes}.
-However, not knowing the initial images $\vtr{x}$ and $\vtr{y}$, one only learns the absolute difference in pixel values between $\vtr{x}$ and $\vtr{y}$ for all pixels.
+However, if the initial images $\vtr{x}$ and $\vtr{y}$ are not known, one only learns the absolute difference in pixel values between $\vtr{x}$ and $\vtr{y}$ for all pixels.
 This is certainly more information than a simple 1 or 0 answer to the fact that $\vtr{x}$ and $\vtr{y}$ satisfy $P_\mathsf{as}$.
 Since the server computes the $\mathsf{eval}_h$ function, we can reduce this information leakage by never storing the vector $\vtr{a}$ at the server.
 Otherwise, our scheme assumes an honest server.
+Note that we do not need to store the vector $\vtr{a}$ at the server, as the server can compute the $\mathsf{eval}_h$ function without it.
+Alternatively, if the honest assumption is too strong, we can employ threshold cryptography such that the $\sigma$-polynomial is secret shared over multiple servers, and the $\mathsf{eval}_h$ function is computed in a distributed manner.
+We leave out the exact workings of such a scheme as future work.

-\descr{What Do the $\sigma$-Polynomials Reveal?} The question then arises if someone adversarial gets hold of the dataset $\database$ of inverse $\sigma$-polynomials, how difficult it is to find an original image?
+\descr{What Do the $\sigma$-Polynomials Reveal?} The question then arises how difficult it is for an adversary to find an original image if it gets hold of the dataset $\database$?
 In Section~\ref{subsec:require} we mentioned that one of the adversarial goals is to invert the hash digest $h(\vtr{x})$.
-To be precise, for each image $\vtr{x} \in \database$, we store $\sigma_{\vtr{x}}^{-1}(z) \pmod{z^{t+1}}$, which is a degree $t$ polynomial.
+To be precise, for each image $\vtr{x} \in \database$, we store $\sigma_{\vtr{x}}^{-1}(z) \pmod{z^{t+1}}$, which is a $t$-degree polynomial.
 We can easily compute its inverse to obtain $\sigma_{\vtr{x}}(z) \pmod{z^{t+1}}$, which is again a degree $t$ polynomial.
 The general form of this polynomial is:

 So, the question reduces to what do the coefficients $A_i$'s reveal about $\vtr{x}$?
 To answer this, we have the following theorem: \begin{theorem} Let $\vtr{x}$ be an image with the $\sigma$-polynomial: